 The nearest airports to Skopelos are Skiathos, Volos, Thessaloniki and Athens.

-London Gatwick (TUI), London Stansted (Jet2), London City (BA), Manchester (Jet2, TUI), Birmingham (Jet2, TUI), East Midlands (Jet2, TUI), Edinburgh (Jet2), Newcastle (Jet2, TUI), Leeds Bradford (Jet2) and Bristol (Jet2, TUI), as well as charter flights which are sometimes available.
+London Gatwick (TUI), London Stansted (Jet2), London Luton (TUI), London City (BA), Manchester (Jet2, TUI), Birmingham (Jet2, TUI), East Midlands (Jet2, TUI), Edinburgh (Jet2), Newcastle (Jet2, TUI), Leeds Bradford (Jet2), Edinburgh (Jet2), Glasgow (Jet2) and Bristol (Jet2, TUI), as well as charter flights which are sometimes available.
 A direct flight to Skiathos followed by a short boat ride (see below) to Skopelos is by far the most convenient option.

 Volos has fewer flights, but does have a seasonal (June -September) UK connection with easyJet from London Gatwick on Wednesdays and Saturdays which can be very good value if booked well in advance.

 Thessaloniki has flights from across Europe.
-This year there is a high-speed ferry from Thessaloniki to the Sporades - see information in the section below.
-The other option is to take a bus from Thessaloniki to Volos, from where you can take a boat to the island, but this route usually requires an overnight stay so check timings carefully.
+As there are no direct ferries for 2022 on the route to the Sporades, this route requires a transfer from Thessaloniki to Volos, from where you can take a boat to the island, but this route usually requires an overnight stay so check timings carefully.
+Transport is possible by bus, taxi or hire car.

 Athens has the widest range of flights from Europe and further afield.
 You can get to Skopelos from Athens by flying to Skiathos from Athens with Olympic Airlines or Sky Express Greece (usually 2 flights per day), or by going over land via Mantoudi in Evia or Agios Konstantinos on a bus and then a boat.